Esophagitis: Types

 Caustic esophagitis is the damage of tissue via chemical origin.
 This occasionally occurs through occupational exposure (via breathing of fumes that mix into the saliva which is then swallowed) or through pica.
-It occurred in some teenagers during the fad of intentionally eating Tide pods.

 By severity

 The severity of reflux esophagitis is commonly classified into four grades according to the Los Angeles Classification:

 Prevention

 Since there can be many causes underlying esophagitis, it is important to try to find the cause to help to prevent esophagitis.
 To prevent reflux esophagitis, avoid acidic foods, caffeine, eating before going to bed, alcohol, fatty meals, and smoking.
 To prevent drug-induced esophagitis, drink plenty of liquids when taking medicines, take an alternative drug, and do not take medicines while lying down, before sleeping, or too many at one time.
 Esophagitis is more prevalent in adults and does not discriminate.

 Treatment

 Lifestyle changes

 Losing weight, stop smoking and alcohol, lowering stress, avoid sleeping/lying down after eating, raising the head of the bed, taking medicines correctly, avoiding certain medications, and avoiding foods that cause the reflux that might be causing the esophagitis.